raml2html/raml2html/README.md

 A simple RAML to HTML documentation generator, written for Node.js.
 Check [raml2md](https://github.com/raml2html/raml2md) for a RAML to Markdown generator.

+### RAML version support
+raml2html 4 and higher only support RAML 1.0 files.
+Please stick with raml2html 3.x for RAML 0.8 support.

 ## Install
 ```